alihashmiii/Elliptical-Fourier-Descriptors/README.md

 Author: Ali Hashmi

 Wolfram Language (WL) implementation (of a Python code by Henrik Blidh) for Elliptical Fourier Descriptors for 2D shape classification.
 The Lobe Contribution Elliptical Fourier Analysis has been implemented in the package as well.
+The lobe contribution can be used to classify shapes with lobes such as cells (see below)

 please check the other branch for the python implementation of the code